-We're heading west today with a family from North C. They'll raft and camp and witnes firsthand how a changing climate is affecting one of America's great rivers.
+They'll raft and camp and witness firsthand how a changing climate is affecting one of America's great rivers.

 Welcome to Windows to the Wild.